nimamot/100-Days-of-Ethereum/README.md

 - Solidity is an object-oriented programming language created specifically by the Ethereum Network team for constructing and designing smart contracts on Blockchain platforms

+#### What is a smart contract?

+- mart contracts are a set of instructions executed in a decentralized way without the need for a centralized or third party intermediary.
+- We can think of them as sets of instructions written in code instead of traditional pen and paper.
+- Bitcoin is intentionally turning incomplete.
+Hence ETH is more commonely used for smart contracts.

 #### Set up a development environment for Solidity.

 - We can use Remix Ethereum IDE to develop smart contracts.